 Our ZenBook 14 UX433 article was one of our most popular reviews here on UltrabookReview.com, which suggests a lot of people were interested in what that had to offer.
 This updated ZenBook UX434 variant is mostly the same laptop, but with a few tweaks, so I’d expect it to become very popular as well in the second part of 2019 and the first half of 2020.

 Just like the previous model, the compact form factor and nice aesthetics are among this Zenbook’s main selling points, alongside a pretty good keyboard, great performance with everyday use and pretty good battery life.
-Performance with games is still problematic based on our experience with these two samples, mostly due to the limited thermal implementation, and there are still certain aspects missing or subpar, such as the lack of Thunderbolt 3 support or USB-C charging, the middling audio, the limited screen back-angle or the fact that Asus only went with a 300-nits panel, which is not bright enough for outdoor use, especially when considering this is a touchscreen with a reflective layer of glass on top.
+Performance with games is still somewhat problematic based on our findings, mostly due to the limited thermal implementation, but it’s improved from the UX433.
+On top of that, there are still certain aspects missing or subpar, such as the lack of Thunderbolt 3 support or USB-C charging, the middling audio, the limited screen back-angle or the fact that Asus only went with a 300-nits panel, which might not be bright enough for outdoor use, especially when considering this is a touchscreen with a reflective layer of glass on top.

-That addition of a touchscreen is in fact one of the major updates of the ZenBook 14 UX434 line, alongside the addition of the Screenpad Asus aggressively pushes in front in their marketing materials.
-In all fairness, I’m not sold on this screen’s actual real-life worth with the existing companion software support, but that will improve, and right now I greatly appreciate that the clickpad is bigger and made out of glass, that’s why I mostly kept the screen off during my time with these laptops, but you might feel otherwise.
+That addition of a touchscreen is, in fact, one of the major updates of the ZenBook 14 UX434 line, alongside the addition of the Screenpad that Asus aggressively pushes in front of their marketing materials.
+In all fairness, I’m not sold on this screen’s actual real-life worth with the existing companion software support, but that will improve, and at least we get to benefit from a larger-surface clickpad made out of glass.

 That pretty much wraps up our review of the mid-2019 Asus ZenBook 14 UX434FL, but we’re looking for your feedback, impressions, and questions in the comments section down below, so don’t hesitate to get in touch.